socieboy/deepstream-examples/README.md

 **Author:**\
 Frank Sepulveda\
-frank@streamit.live
+socieboy@gmail.com

-This repository contains real using examples for Gstreamer + Nvidia Deepstream plugins.
+This repository contains examples of gstreamer + deepstream pipelines in python.
+Some of the exaples are:

 - Display live video on screen using overlaysink
 - Display live video on screen using Nvidia EGL plugin